 How to apply?

-We need you, the principal Investigator, to complete the application form at same the time you apply to NERC.
-We need you to confirm your acceptance of our Terms and Conditions by returning a hard copy of the signature page.
+We need you, the principal Investigator, to complete the NBAF application form once you hear that NERC has funded your grant.
+We need you to confirm your acceptance of our Terms and Conditions by returning a copy of the signature page.

 What happens next?

-Provided there is no technical query, your project will be approved and you will receive an official decision letter from NERC (via CEH).
+Provided there is no technical query, your project will be approved and you will receive an official decision letter from NERC (via BGS).

 If the project has changed since your application to NERC, you will need to update the NBAF form as changes require the approval from the NBAF Chair.

 About 3 months before samples are ready, you should contact the NBAF node to confirm technical details and update your quote.

 For a stage by stage procedure, please refer to the procedure.